 Science, Environment and Cooking

-As a part of our diverse curriculum, we run a science program for all students.
-Each week the science teacher leads the students in exploring science
+As a part of our diverse curriculum, we run a weekly science program for all students.
+This program explores all areas of the Science curriculum through conducting hands-on experiments.

 Our physical education program is a positive experience for students to be active and aware of the importance of health and everyday activity.